CaptainGabriel/DTor/README.md

     --exit                 -> Exit application.
     --list                 -> List all commands.
-    --id       [id]        -> More info about a specific torrent. help                   -> Shows a list of commands.
+    --id       [id]        -> More info about a specific torrent.
+    --help                   -> Shows a list of commands.
 ~~~~

 ## License